isomerpages/nhg-gri/_about-us/GRI Departments.md

 cluster's notable research and innovation KPIs/achievements; facilitating Clinical Trial (CT) related functions with internal and external stakeholders;
-serving as Secretariat for strategic committees; and providing technology support to develop digital solutions to enhance productive and efficiency.&nbsp;&nbsp;</p>
+serving as Secretariat for strategic committees; and providing technology support to develop digital solutions to enhance productive and efficiency.&nbsp;</p>
+<p>Learn more about RAO here.</p>
 </div>
 </details>
 </div>